sebcat/openssl-hook/README.md

 openssl-hook uses LD_PRELOAD to hook the OpenSSL functions *SSL_read* and *SSL_write* and writes the read/written data to disk for later inspection.

+The logged data is written to *hooklog.bin* in the current working directory.
+The file format is platform-dependent.

 ## Example

 using bash and [socat](http://www.dest-unreach.org/socat/):